MegalLink/gomask/README.md

     firstVisible := 4
     lastVisible := 4

-    // Parse options if provided
-    if len(tags) > 1 {
+    // Parse custom visibility from tags if provided if len(tags) > 1 {
         parts := strings.Split(tags[1], "-")
         if len(parts) == 2 {